-If you’re a returning Honors student who is committed to improving a sense of community within Honors, being an Honors GURU might be a good outlet for your desire to help.
-You’ll attend select HON 190 classes with another GURU throughout the semester.
+If you’re a returning Honors student who is committed to improving a sense of community within Honors, being an Honors Peer Mentor might be a good outlet for your desire to help.
+You’ll attend select HON 190 classes throughout the semester.

 - build a community within the classroom by contributing to discussion, facilitating activities, and serving as a resource to students;